Mentoring | David Chicoine

 Photo of Jacob Warner

 Jacob is a geoarchaeologist and paleoclimatologist specializing in human-environmental relations, especially the geochemistry of marine bivalves.
 Before joining our graduate program, Jacob completed a BA in Anthropology at LSU.
 In 2010, he participated in the archaeology fieldschool at Caylán where he gained first-hand experience in excavation techniques and developed a passion for Andean prehistory.
 He went on to complete a MA thesis analyzing “Production, Discard, and Urban Life at the Early Horizon Center of Caylán, Coastal Peru,” and a PhD dissertation "Reconstructing the El Nino-Southern Oscillation (ENSO) in Northern Peru: Perspectives from Donax Obesulus Geochemistry and Archaeomalacology."
-His dissertation work was realized under the dual supervision of myself and paleoclimatologist and G+A faculty Kristine DeLong.
+His dissertation work was realized under the supervision of committee composed of Kristine DeLong, David Chicoine, Rebecca Saunders, and Maribel Dietz (Dean's Rep).

 Jacob presented his work at several conferences over the years including the AGU, AAG, SAA, and AAA meetings.
 In 2019, he won the Society for American Archaeology’s Douglas C. Kellogg Fellowship for Geoarchaeological Research.
 Jacob has published his research in the Journal of Island and Coastal Archaeology and Chemical Geology.